Investors pump record amounts of cash in emerging markets: BAML

 It was also the biggest week of inflows in three years to high-yield bonds with $4.8 billion and emerging market debt with $4.4 billion.

+BAML noted that since Jan.
+2, investors have bought $36 billion of bonds and sold $10 billion of equities.
+Among the risky asset classes, there were buys of $16 billion of emerging market equities and sales of $26 billion and $7 billion of U.S. and European shares respectively.

-Investors have piled into emerging market equities and bonds in recent months amid expectations that the U.S. Federal Reserve will not raise interest rates as quickly as previously expected, pushing the U.S. dollar lower.
+Investors have piled into emerging market equities and bonds in recent months amid expectations that the U.S. Federal Reserve will not raise interest rates as quickly as previously expected or even no longer tighten its policy.

 In the note, BAML chief investment strategist Michael Hartnett told clients that in his view “the greatest threat to EPS (earnings per share) in the next 3 years is an acceleration of global populism via taxation, regulation & government intervention”.